The Freedom to Marry Internationally

 Broad Protections for Same-Sex Couple

 Countries that offer many rights to same-sex couples but stop short of marriage include Ecuador, Finland, Germany, Greenland, Hungary, Ireland, and Scotland.

 Countries that offer some spousal rights to same-sex couples, which are far from full marriage, include Andorra, Austria, Colombia, Croatia, Czech Republic, Liechtenstein, Luxembourg, Slovenia, and Switzerland.

 Marriages Between Same-Sex Couples Recognized, but Not Performed

-Countries that only recognize marriages between same-sex couples performed in other countries include Israel, Mexico, and Uruguay.
+Countries that only recognize marriages between same-sex couples performed in other countries include Israel and Mexico.

 Blog Posts Related to International

 Today, February 4, the Parliament in Scotland approved the Marriage and Civil Partnership Bill, which extends the freedom to marry to same-sex couples across Scotland.
 Seventeen countries now share in the freedom to marry nationwide.

 A new video featuring an elaborate, romantic engagement proposal is making the rounds across the Internet.
 The new video features Patrick Stiles asking his partner Mike Kennedy to marry him.